shivani-tomar/Inresting_facts/Computers_facts/facts.md

 # Fact-14:-

 Computer is named "Computer" on the basis of mathematical calculations and derived from the word "COMPUTATION" which means calculation .
 So, basically computers are calculators.

+# How does internet work : -

+# OSI layers of communication : -

+# TCP/IP protocol :-